-The film directed by Sareen Hairabedian is Jordan’s Official Submission for the 97th Academy Awards’ Best International Feature Film.
+The film directed by Sareen Hairabedian is running in the Best Documentary Feature Film category for the 97th Academy Awards.

 The situation is displayed through the eyes of 11-year-old Vrej, who gives for granted that he “lives in a country where war is expected to start at any moment.”
 His days are spent with his family, mostly his grandparents, playing with his peers in deserted streets.
 Vrej’s homeland feels like a paradise, even though it is strewn with mines from previous wars, shaping a country that remains unrecognized to the world.
 Matters suddenly change.